mjhea0/python-ruby/readme.md

 ### The Ruby Way

-While Python values one main way of solving a problem, Ruby - influenced by Perl - provides the developer more freedom and power:
+While Python values one main way of solving a problem, Ruby - influenced by Perl - provides the developer with more freedom and power:

 *Ruby believes in empowering its programmers,giving them flexibility, freedom and power.
 But most of all, it believes in making programmer fun for its creator.*